+Estimated annual CIP appropriations for the Local Wastewater system and the Regional System, as developed by staff and based on a replacement cycle for infrastructure for the next ten years, are included in the financial plan.
+Levels of funding are determined by Master Plans, asset management principals and deliverability of projects.
 The Local Wastewater capital appropriation budget in FY 2020/21 is \$12.4 million.
 Going forward, the capital appropriation budget is anticipated to increase by the assumed construction inflation rate of 3.0 percent until FY 2026/27 at which time the fund's annual debt service will decrease substantially, allowing for an increase in capital spending of about \$5 million per year over current levels.
 In FY 2030/31 the debt service decreases even further, allowing for an additional \$5 million in capital spending per year (for a total of \$10 million per year over current capital spending levels).
+The financial plan proposes that the projected capital spending be funded on a "pay-as-yougo" (PayGo) basis rather than issuing new debt.

 The Regional System capital appropriation budget in FY 2020/21 is \$7.0 million.
 Thereafter, the capital appropriation budget is forecasted to increase by \$1 million per year until FY 2025/26, after which time it is assumed that the capital budget will increase with the assumed construction inflation rate (3.0 percent).
-In addition, the debt-financed \$70 million UV project is expected to start construction in FY 2020/21.
+In addition, the debtfinanced \$70 million UV project is expected to start construction in FY 2020/21.